natenka/pyneng-book-en/docs/source/book/06_control_structures/4_break_continue_pass.rst

             continue
         password = input('Enter password once again: ')

-Here you can exit the loop by checking the password_correct flag.
-When the correct password is entered, the flag is set to True, and with **continue** the jump to the beginning of the loop is occurred by skipping the last line with the password request.
+Here you can exit loop by checking password_correct flag.
+When correct password is entered, flag is set to True and with **continue** a jump to the beginning of loop is occurred by skipping the last line with password request.

 The result will be: